seokjaeyoo/seokjaeyoo.github.io/index.md

 ---
 layout: home
-title: "Home"
+title: Home
+published: true
 ---

 Welcome to the Quantum Nano-Optics Group.
 We explore novel physics in low dimensional systems and other condensed matters using a nano-optics approach.
 We perform both experimental and theoretical studies for our projects.
 Please find [research](research) for details.

 We're recruiting graduate students and postdocs.
 We pursue a democratic and social lab environment rather than a hierarchical environemnt.
-Please find [our lab manual](link) for our efforts to a lab culture.
+Please find [our lab manual](https://github.com/seokjaeyoo/quantum-nano-optics-group/blob/main/20210827_group-manual_v1.pdf) for our efforts to a lab culture.

 We also welcome undergraduate internship.
 Feel free to reach out to Prof. Yoo if interested.